 Judd Ehrlich - Sundance institute awards $1 million in documentary funding to his next project

 Katra Film Series has been featured in the The New York Times, Wall Street Journal, NY1, Time Out Magazine, CNN, The Huffington Post, Daily News, NY1, NBC, Women & Hollywood, Metro NY, The New Machine, Bklyner, and many other local, national internationals publications.

 Over $75,000+ in prizes including distribution deals, camera loaners, equipment rental packages, free studio time, production and post-production services, and more.

 All genres/forms accepted.
 Seeking Features, Shorts, Web Series, Documentary, Music Videos, Experimental Works, Animation, Video Art and screenplays.
 Please note: we accept works-in-progress.

 THERE IS NO PREMIERE POLICY (Although not mandatory we prefer NYC premieres.
 Many of our alums have gone on to screen at the biggest festivals worldwide).
 Works must have been completed after January 1, 2021.
 From no budget to big budget.
 JUST SIMPLY BLOW OUR MINDS!
 All foreign-language films MUST be subtitled in English.

 - All submissions must have been completed after January 1, 2022.

 - Works-in-progress are accepted.

-4. Submitters understand that submission of their work authorizes the Katra Film Series to screen the work, and use the work for any exhibition, education and/or publicity purposes related to Katra Film Series.
-Bowery Film Festival is not responsible for any claim involving copyright, trademark, credits, or royalty infringement related to the work.
+3. Submitters understand that submission of their work authorizes the Katra Film Series to screen the work, and use the work for any exhibition, education and/or publicity purposes related to Katra Film Series.
+Katra Film Series is not responsible for any claim involving copyright, trademark, credits, or royalty infringement related to the work.
 Submitters may receive future correspondence from the Katra Film Series.